Genetic Engineering (song)

 "Genetic Engineering" is a 1983 song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the first single from their fourth studio album Dazzle Ships.
 The synthesized speech featured on the track is taken from a Speak & Spell, an educational electronic toy developed by Texas Instruments in the 1970s intended to teach children spelling.

 "Genetic Engineering" reached number 20 on the UK Singles Chart.
 It was also a Top 20 hit in several European territories, and peaked at number 5 in Spain.
 In the US it made number 32 on the Billboard Mainstream Rock chart.

 Reception and legacy

 Smash Hits wrote, "Well worth the wait.
 OMD's knack of coming up with exhilarating singles has not been affected by their year off... a great tune."
-Jim Reid in Record Mirror said, "Madly infectious hook-line propels a song absolutely dripping with 'moderne' references.
-A cold record, whose raison d'être lies in the application of studio technology and the manipulation of hackneyed gobbledegook.
+Jim Reid in Record Mirror said, "Madly infectious hookline propels a song absolutely dripping with 'moderne' references.
+A cold record, whose raison d'être lies in the application of studio technology and the manipulation of hackneyed goobledegook.
 Should be massive – won't touch my turntable again."
-In Melody Maker, Paul Simper dismissed the track as "a load of old tosh".

-US critic Ned Raggett praised the "soaring", "enjoyable" single in a retrospective piece for AllMusic, asserting, "Why it wasn't a hit remains a mystery."